rosg150498/brain-teaser/README.md

 ### User Goals

-1) Ablility to navigate the single page smoothly.
+1) Ability to navigate the single page smoothly.

 2) Accessibility features are easily identifiable, which includes alternative text (alt text).